-Sean Hannity Hits Back At Reports He Pulled A Gun On Juan Williams
+Did Sean Hannity Point A Gun At Juan Williams On Set After An On-Air Argument?

 Sean Hannity has built a reputation as one of the most volatile TV hosts throughout his career.
 His propensity to call those who disagree with him on Twitter a “jackass” is no secret to his followers.
-Because of his mean demeanor on TV and in the social media sphere, controversy and hostility follow him around.
+Because of his mean demeanor on TV and in the social media sphere, controversy and hostility follows him around.

 As such, his reputation as a conservative blowhard took a turn for the worse as CNN reported Thursday night that Sean Hannity once pointed a gun at liberal political analyst Juan Williams following an on-air debate back in October 2016.